T-K-Patel/IIT-D-Auto-Login-Extension/Readme.md

    - After loading, your extension should appear on the Extensions page with an **ID**, along with options to inspect views if applicable, remove, or disable the extension.
    - You can also see your extension's icon in the Chrome toolbar, indicating it's active.
 If it doesn't appear, make sure it's pinned for easy access.

-6. **Testing**

-   - Ensure to thoroughly test your extension's functionality in various scenarios to confirm it's working as expected.
-   - Use the Developer tools available for extensions to debug and refine your work.

 ## Updating the Extension